danryan/rorschach/README.md

 ## Overview

-Rorschach is a simple alerting tool that uses Graphite for event data.
+Rorschach (pronounced roar-shock, like the ink blot tests or the Watchmen character) is a simple alerting tool that uses Graphite for event data.
 Rorschach takes Graphite metrics and sends out notifications based on pre-defined warning and critical thresholds.
 Notifications can (currently) be sent to Campfire, PagerDuty, and via email.

 ![](http://i.imgur.com/Gyvvt.png)